emdeee/FIFAautoseller/README.md

 HF investing people!

 How does it work:
-1. Open the file and set your desired parameters:
-- Amount (of players you  want to list (max 50))
+You run the script and it will prompt you to enter the three following values:
-- Starting price of the players
+1. Starting price of your players
-- Buy now price of  the players
+2. Buy now price of your players
-2. Save the file
-3. Open the unassigned pile in the web app where you can see the unassigned players
-4. Run the Programm
-5. Profit???
+3. Amount of players you want to sell (Should not be above 50 because the unassigned pile only shows your next 50 Items.
+Note: I did not cap this on purpose because technically you can also sell your players on the transfer list with this script and I think every expirienced Investor knows about the 50 players per round limit)

 Final Update:
 The program now generates random waiting times between each action to properly immitate human movement.